 Drafted: First round (sixth overall) from Notre Dame

-OLB Kamalei Correa
+LB Kamalei Correa

 Drafted: Second round (42nd overall) from Boise State

 2016 role: Correa practiced both inside and outside in training camp before seeing just 48 defensive snaps in nine games and eventually being placed on injured reserve in late December.

 Long-term view: Baltimore enters the offseason viewing Correa as a limited rusher and as more of an inside backer, making the choice to pass on talents like Noah Spence and Myles Jack more questionable.

 Drafted: Third round (70th overall) from Brigham Young

 2016 role: The 6-foot-6, 285-pound lineman missed most of spring workouts with a back injury and suffered a broken ankle early in training camp, which cost him the rest of his rookie season.